umadesai/SoftSysZumaText/Reports/proposal.md

  ## Learning Goals
 We want to:
-Learn C and get more comfortable using the language Learn how to build a text editor from scratch
+Learn C and get more comfortable using the language.

+Learn how to build a text editor from scratch.

-Learn how to communicate the program with short cuts
+Learn how to communicate the program with short cuts.

 ## Resources